natitati4/minesweeper/README.md

-# Version 1.2
+# Version 1.2.1
-Added option to choose difficulty
+Added option to choose custom rows, columns and mines count.
-Added flags count
+Added icon
-CURRENTLY ADDING - Option for custom difficulty

 # In the next version
-Not sure there will be one.
-Maybe, remember user choices via Registry.
+Not sure there will be one.\
+In case there will be (i.e I will have the will to do it), maybe: \
+-add a feature to remember user choices via registry.\
+-make adjcency logic work through the edges (like a 1 at the bottom line mine point to a mine at the top line).

 # How to run